Suda2151/cmustudent-portfolio/dataviz3.md

 And I would make new visualization according to the above points.<br>
 * Who is the primary audience for this tool?
 Do you think this visualization is effective for reaching that audience?
 Why or why not? <br>
 This data is for travel agencies.
 Travel agencies are the primary audience.
 The current visualization is not enough to show them.
 Because by seeing these numbers, it is not easy for them to understand the trend.
 By knowing the number of a person who goes trips, payroll, and trend, a trip plan can be planned strategically.<br>
-* Final thoughts: how successful what this method at evaluating the data visualization you selected?
+* Final thoughts: how successful this method at evaluating the data visualization you selected?
 Are there measures you feel are missing or not being captured here?
 What would you change?
 Provide 1-2 recommendations (color, type of visualization, layout, etc.)<br>
 My recommendation is whether the visualization can emphasize the point appropriately.
 In some cases, it does not make sense to understand what the graph wants to show.
 By highlighted, bold or colored, point which needs to be told should be clarified.
 Those had better be the point of assessment as "Effectiveness of visualization".
 And in case of assessing a graph, the title and some explanations should be clear enough to understand.
 Those contents also needs to be assessed.<br><br>